wdawson/okta.github.io/_source/_posts/2018-05-16-multifactor-authentication-4-challenges-faced-by-developers.md

 * Store data about your users
 * Perform password-based and [social login](https://developer.okta.com/authentication-guide/social-login/)
 * Secure your application with [multi-factor authentication](https://developer.okta.com/use_cases/mfa/)
 * And much more!
-Check out our [Product Documentation](https://developer.okta.com/documentation/)
+Check out our [product documentation](https://developer.okta.com/documentation/)

 In short: we make [user account management](https://developer.okta.com/product/user-management/) a lot easier, more secure, and more scalable than what you’re probably used to.